 As such, the referendum outcome has palpably failed to end the disagreements within the Conservative party over how to handle the European issue.
 Those figures such as the former Education Secretary, Nicky Morgan, who favour a ‘soft’ Brexit are concerned about the electoral and political implications of a poorly handled Brexit process.
 They argue that an ill-conceived Brexit deal would imperil the Conservatives’ reputation for economic competence, while undermining the territorial integrity of the UK by encouraging Wales and Scotland to consider a European future outside Great Britain.

 The so-called ‘Soft Brexiteers’ recognise that the City of London, the financial markets, and much of corporate Britain are unnerved by the prospect of moving overnight to a unilateral trade policy that would inflict a major structural shock on the British economy.
 These politicians are unlikely to accept a ‘hard’ Brexit arrangement which they fear will destroy the long-term electoral and political prospects of the Conservative party in British politics, while increasing the likelihood of Jeremy Corbyn entering 10 Downing Street.

 The 2016 referendum was intended to settle once and for all the question of Britain’s future relationship with the European Union.
 The unintended outcome, however, has been to further divide the Tories, thereby posing a fundamental question about the long-term viability of the Conservative party as a serious contender for power in UK politics.

-By Patrick Diamond is Lecturer at Queen Mary’s University London
+By Dr Patrick Diamond, lecturer at Queen Mary’s University London